Git-Hexagon/Hexagon/docs/hidden/Hexagon Unit Structures and Organizations.md

 ##### Parsec Expeditionary Division
 > A military unit consisting of mainly anti-spacecraft vessels.
 Used to defend space-bound military installations or combat enemy interstellar fleets.
 Some or most ships can carry surface-based troops for planetary assaults.

-##### Stellar Expeditionary Division
+##### Stellar Expeditionary Division/Subdivision
 > A military unit consisting of anti-spacecraft vessels and carrier vessels.
 Used to carry out tasks within stellar systems.
 Harbours a multitude of surface-based units for planetary assaults and takeovers.
+Smaller units of this type may be assigned to a Parsec Expeditionary Division as a subdivision.

-##### Scientific Expeditionary Division
+##### Scientific Expeditionary Division/Subdivision
 > A unit consisting of research-based and sensor-equipped vessels protected by several combat vessels.
 Carries a large surface-based military force for acquisition, securement, and capture.
+Smaller units of this type may be assigned to a Parsec Expeditionary Division as a subdivision.

-##### Surveyor Expeditionary Division
+##### Surveyor Expeditionary Division/Subdivision
 > A small military unit consisting of at least two sensor-equipped vessels and their escorts.
 Used exclusively by Pre-Combat Expeditionary Tangents, these formations are not combat-capable in any way.
+Smaller units of this type may be assigned to a Parsec Expeditionary Division as a subdivision.

-##### Autonomous Acquisition Division
+##### Autonomous Acquisition Division/Subdivision
 > A military unit consisting of autonomous units designed to follow one of three functions: propagate, consume, or protect.
 Propagate causes autonomous units to spread rapidly across star systems and astronomical bodies.
 Minor outposts are then built on capable ground, and are handled by autonomous units.
 Consume causes the disintegration and extraction of mass.
 Protect allows autonomous units to lay dormant and await further orders.
+Smaller units of this type may be assigned to a Parsec Expeditionary Division as a subdivision.

 ## Surface-bound Units